Billy-Spearman-WCCI/RaceCarExtension/README.md

 ## Tools
 * **Markdown**: The format of the source code for this glossary.
 * **IDE**: Integrated Development Environment (VSCode, IntelliJ) -- a programming-language-aware text editor.
+* **JavaDoc** -- Documentation for each Java class, defining the methods, their parameters, return types, and behavior.
+Adding comments of the form `/** Text describing the method */` just before each method will automatically be understood by IntelliJ and is most useful.

 ## Java
 * **object**: a thing encapsulating data (in "instance fields") and behavior (in "methods")